Tim Collins (baseball): Kansas City Royals

 On July 31, 2010, Collins was traded along with Jesse Chavez and Gregor Blanco to the Kansas City Royals for Rick Ankiel and Kyle Farnsworth.

 On March 31, 2011, Collins made his MLB debut against the Los Angeles Angels of Anaheim, pitching one inning.
 He did not allow a run and struck out Torii Hunter for his first MLB strikeout.
 Three days later, he earned his first MLB victory by pitching three scoreless innings against the Angels in extra innings, striking out five.
 On August 14, 2012, he set the Royals single season strikeout record for a left handed reliever.
 Collins finished the 2012 season with 93 strikeouts, second place among all Major League left-handed relievers behind the Reds Aroldis Chapman.
 Overall in 2012 Collins pitched 69 2/3 innings with an ERA of 3.36 and a record of 5–4.
 On March 11, 2015, Collins underwent Tommy John surgery and was ruled out for the entire 2015 season.
 An MRI taken in March 2016 showed that the ligament graft performed during the operation was not successful, and another Tommy John surgery had to be performed.
+On November 18, 2016, Collins elected free agency.

 Washington Nationals

 On December 13, 2016, Collins signed a minor league deal with the Washington Nationals.
+He split the 2017 season between the rookie–level Gulf Coast Nationals, High–A Potomac Nationals, and Double–A Harrisburg Senators.
+In 18 combined games between the three affiliates, Collins logged a 7.79 ERA with 23 strikeouts across 17 1/3 innings pitched.
+He elected free agency following the season on November 6, 2017.

-Collins elected free agency on November 6, 2017, becoming a free agent on November 18.
-On December 15, 2017, Collins resigned a minor league deal with the Nationals.
+On December 15, 2017, Collins re–signed with the Nationals on a new minor league contract.
 The Nationals purchased his contract on May 21, 2018.
 He made his Nationals debut and first major-league appearance since 2014 on May 21, 2018, entering a game against the San Diego Padres at Nationals Park in the eighth inning and getting two strikeouts, giving up one hit but no runs.

-Minnesota Twins
+Chicago Cubs

 On February 6, 2019, Collins signed a minor league deal with the Minnesota Twins that included an invitation to spring training.
-He was released on March 22, 2019.
+He was released prior to the start of the season on March 22.

-Chicago Cubs

 On March 24, 2019, Collins signed a major league contract with the Chicago Cubs.
 Collins was designated for assignment by the Cubs on June 19, following the promotion of Adbert Alzolay.
 On July 23, the Cubs selected Collins' contract.
 Collins was designated again on July 26 following the acquisition of Derek Holland.
 He elected free agency on August 1.

 Cincinnati Reds

-On August 4, 2019, Collins signed a minor league deal with the Cincinnati Reds.
-He became a free agent following the 2019 season.
+On August 4, 2019, Collins signed a minor league contract with the Cincinnati Reds organization.
+In five appearances for the Triple–A Louisville Bats, he logged a 6.75 ERA with three strikeouts across four innings pitched.
+Collins elected free agency on November 4.